hartenthaler/hh_extended_family/readme.md

 This [webtrees](https://www.webtrees.net) module creates an additional tab in the Individual view which lists the members of the extended family of that person (cousins, uncles, aunts, ...).

 This module version is derived from vytux_cousins.
 There are some additional features:
-* including uncles and aunts
+* including grandparents, uncles and aunts
 * addition for half-cousins from webtrees user [ardhtu](https://www.webtrees.net/index.php/en/forum/2-open-discussion/35751-vytux-cousins-children-of-half-sibblings-will-not-be-recognized-as-cousins#85279).
 * don't show empty tables for "Father's family" and "Mother's family"
 * count separately for each sex (this supports translation if there are for example different words for male and female cousins)